What is Oxidation?

 2C8H18+25O2 → 16CO2(g)+18H2O

 2. Disproportionation reaction – It is a type of redox reaction where a single reactant is reduced and oxidized.
-It is also known as auto-oxidation reaction.
+It is also known as an auto-oxidation reaction.

 3ClO−(aq) → ClO3−(aq)+2Cl−(aq)